MonikaChris/reading-notes/README.md

 ## Class 1: Intro to React and Components

 ### Why this topic matters:
-React is a Component-Based Architecture.
+React has a Component-Based Architecture.
 Other popular tools also use CBA’s due to certain advantages, like reusability and encapsulation of functionality.
 For this reason, it’s important to understand the design principles behind CBA’s.

 ### Component-Based Architecture Questions
 1. What is a “component”?